Rated 2 out of 5†by bschuster1111 Not enough memory

-Rated 1 out of 5 by Jsloan204 this phone was a nightmare
+Rated 1 out of 5†by aguilarsura4 Terrible phone

-Rated 1 out of 5 by satripp17 Terrible phone
+Rated 1 out of 5†by sararyals14 Not a good phone

 The Samsung Nexus S 4G offers a brilliant display, WiMax support, and agreeable performance.
 It gains a number of usability improvements from the Gingerbread OS, and its straight Google interface will appeal to Android purists.